MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-new-table.md

      > [!TIP]
      > For ingestion **from file**, see [Use one-click ingestion to ingest JSON data from a local file to an existing table in Azure Data Explorer](one-click-ingestion-existing-table.md#select-an-ingestion-type)

 A sample of the data appears.
-If you want to, you can filter it to ingest only files that begin end with specific characters.
+If you want to, filter the data to ingest only files that begin end with specific characters.
 When you adjust the filters, the preview automatically updates.

- * For example, you can filter for all files that begin with the word *.csv* extension.
+For example, filter for all files that begin with the word *.csv* extension.

     :::image type="content" source="media/one-click-ingestion-new-table/from-container-with-filter.png" alt-text="One click ingestion filter":::